shivanivelidi/GYM-Website/README.md

-I have designed and developed a professional Gym Services website using HTML and CSS.
+I have designed and developed a professional Gym Services website using HTML and CSS for Desktop.
 The website features a user-friendly navigation menu with key sections including 'Home,' 'About Us,' 'Fitness Calculator,' and 'Contact Us,' providing comprehensive information for visitors.